Deniska1980-data/IssueCoin-HR-AI-Agent-System-for-Cloud-Automation/README.md

 I didn’t have access to Power Automate or SharePoint, so I used OneDrive and custom webhooks instead.

-Learned how to build triggers, debug JSON errors, and integrate SendGrid API with SMTP.
+Learned how to build triggers, debug JSON errors and integrate SendGrid API with SMTP.

 Fixed real-world issues such as invalid payloads, missing triggers, or failed API responses.

 💬 Every failure was a lesson.
-It taught me how systems behave under real conditions — and how to think like an engineer.
+It taught me how systems behave under real conditions and how to think like an engineer.

 📚 Courses and Knowledge